littletuna4/littletuna4/README.md

 # Tony Cerqui

-I am a final semester Chemical Engineering student with a strong focus on Business Information Systems at the University of Queensland.
-My expertise lies in data-driven solutions, leveraging my background in engineering and business to develop productive technologies.
+I am a final semester Chemical Engineering student and Business Information Systems at the University of Queensland.

 ## Professional Highlights
 - Managing Partner at B&T Digital, where I offer tech support and digital systems development for small to medium businesses, alongside data analysis services.